 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas can be rougher.
 Most boats go into dry dock around September for their annual refurbishment after the busy summer holidays.

-Call us on to start planning your holiday to Silver Origin or take a look at our itineraries to Ecuador
+To start planning your holiday to Silver Origin

 One of the most luxurious expedition ships to cruise the Galapagos Islands, the Silver Origin ensures Silversea level service in one of South America's most iconic wildlife destinations, guaranteeing an unforgettable and comfortable cruise experience.